CapitalOneCanada/capitalonecanada.github.io/_posts/2015-07-20-hygieia-making-sense-out-of-your-devops-tools.md

 Going forward we are hoping for contributions from Open Source communities as well as commercial tools vendor.

-The product will be launched during OSCON July 20-24, 2015 in Portland.
-Source download link will be posted here at that time.
+The product will be launched during OSCON July 20-24, 2015 in Portland and is available on [Github](https://github.com/capitalone/Hygieia).